 Publication Date: May 25, 2011

-Dassa survives a horrible plague that kills everyone else on her planet.
-She knows that her lifes work is to one day repopulate her beautiful planet.
+In The Story in the Stars by Yvonne Anderson, Dassa survives a horrible plague that kills everyone else on her planet.
+She knows that her life’s work is to one day repopulate her beautiful planet.
 To make that happen she needs the help of her enemy, Pik.

-The Story in the Stars is the first novel in the Gateway to Gannah series and is unique in that it is a mixture of sci-fi and Christian fiction.
+The Story in the Stars is the first novel in the Gateway to Gannah series and is unique in that it is a mixture of science fiction (sci-fi) and Christian fiction.

 Don’t get me wrong, I’ll recommend The Story in the Stars all day to those who read Christian fiction.
-The idea that God is greater than we could imagine was pretty heavy-handed, though Anderson’s writing skill kept the reader from the feeling of being hit over the head.
+The idea that God is greater than we could imagine was pretty heavy-handed though Anderson’s writing skill kept this reader from the feeling of being hit over the head.
 Dassa, the main character, is deeply religious and invested in her faith.
-Her culture and world though are not ours.
+But her culture and world are not ours.
 There’s also the idea that suffering is inherent in religion.
-There’s a need to have faith in oneself and not believe what the “world” thinks of you.
+There’s a need to have faith in oneself and not believe what the world thinks of you.

 Anderson’s settings are vivid.
-At the start Gannah reminded me of a Neverending Story kind of landscape.
+At the start, Gannah reminded me of the Neverending Story kind of landscape.
 Foreign and unique, but familiar.
-Dassa puts on skates to cross to the palace and the image is called of a vivid wonderland, but so empty and silent.
+Dassa puts on skates to cross to the palace and the image is recalled a vivid wonderland, but so empty and silent.
 The spaceship in which Dassa is cared for in the medical bay feels cold and impersonal.
 Her relationship with Pik antagonized, but human.
-If you can find common ground with you enemy does that enemy become a friend?
-We run the gamat of emotions with Dassa as she embarks on a modern day Pilgrim’s Progress.
+If you can find common ground with your enemy, does that enemy become a friend?
+We run the gamut of emotions with Dassa as she embarks on a modern day Pilgrim’s Progress.